csantanapr/containerizing-applications/labs/lab4/chapter4.md

 ```

 Take a look at the site in your web browser on your machine using
-`http://<YOUR AWS VM PUBLIC DNS NAME HERE>:8080`.
+`http://<YOUR HOSTNAME>:8080`.
 As you learned before, you can confirm the port that your server is running on by executing:
 ```bash
 $ sudo podman ps
 $ sudo podman port wordpress